-Every owner or occupier of premises must keep any drainage system free from obstruction and in a good state of repair.
+Every owner or occupier of premises must keep any sewer or sewage drainage system free from obstruction and in a good state of repair so as not to cause any public health nuisance or hazard.

 74. PROHIBITION AGAINST URINE IN SLOPS TANKS